Skip to main content

 The corresponding author may sign the license agreement on behalf of all authors, except authors who are NIH employees.
 Each author employed by NIH must complete and sign an NIH Publishing Agreement [PDF] and attach it to an unsigned eNeuro License to Publish form [PDF].

-The version of record will be deposited in PubMed Central and Europe PMC immediately upon publication.
+The final version of all articles will be deposited in PubMed Central and Europe PMC immediately upon publication.

 Policy Concerning Availability of Materials and Data